Logo

 Light scheme

 For the light scheme, neutrals are the default ground for designs.
-USE AS A BACKGROUND COLOR ONLY, TEXT USE NOT PERMITTED.
 This allows us to show up as clear, legible and modern.

 All colors are to be applied only in their original form at 100%, without the use of tints, shades, or variations.
 Please follow the overall percentages when designing to ensure consistency.